Frequently Asked QuestionsStudent Health Center

 In most cases, you need to see an RN first.
 The RN will assess the problem and then arrange an appointment with one of the doctors, as appropriate.

 8.)
-Can you get a physical exam (PE) at the health center?
+Can you get a physical exam at the health center?

-Yes, we offer physical exams for various school programs, including nursing school, and sports physicals.
-You need to either bring in the exam form or fax the form to us prior to scheduling your physical.
+Yes, we offer physicals including pre-nursing, child care, athletics, and others.
+If the PE is for another institution, you need to either bring in the exam form or fax the form to us prior to scheduling your physical.

 9.)
 Are there any mental health services?

-Yes, students who are currently enrolled and attending classes are eligible for up to 8 free visits with a psychologist.
+Yes, students who are currently enrolled and attending classes are eligible for therapy sessions with a mental health professional at no charge.
 We offer therapy for students who are dealing with relationships, life transitions, sexuality, grief, stress, sexual assault, anxiety, depression, substance abuse, eating disorders, social services, and anger issues.